wspr-ncsu/visiblev8-crawler/README.md

 ```

 > **Note**
 > vv8 crawler cli scripts can also be used for a shared remote server by choosing the remote installation option during the setup wizard.
-The list of URLs that have been run by you (and their associated submission ids) are stored locally in a sqlite3 database at `./scripts/.vv8.db`
+The list of URLs (and their submission IDs) that have been run by you (and their associated submission ids) are stored locally in a sqlite3 database at `./scripts/.vv8.db`

 ## Run a single URL